jgpws/the-m-x/README.md

 ## Newest additions

 * Custom logo support has now been added!
-* "Wide" layout mode added to the Customizer, suitable for the incoming Gutenberg editor
+* "Wide" layout mode added to the Customizer, suitable for the WP 5.0 block editor
 * Ripple effect on menu items; more may be added as needed
 * The animations for the gallery slider option on single pages have been completed!
 This includes transitions between each slide on click and when playing on a timed slideshow.
 Also, the galleries themselves have been given a new look with new icons
 * I added a page preloading spinner (optional with **Enable simple animations...** turned on)